jamiegunn/WAF/README.md

 ## Download Terraform

 1. Download from the website [Terraform](https://developer.hashicorp.com/terraform/install?product_intent=terraform)
-2. Unbundle it and copy to a location in your PATH `echo %PATH%`
+2. Unbundle it and copy to a location in your PATH.
+Open your command prompt and type in: `echo %PATH%`  This is if you are using command prompt.
+If you use PowerShell you would use `echo $env:path`
 3. Open a new command prompt and type in `terraform version`

 ## Execute the terraform to build the VM